Search by Keyword

 Consider the Psalmists.
 David said in Psalm 16:11, “You will make known to me the path of life; In Your presence is fullness of joy . . . “

 Psalm 45:7 says, “You have loved righteousness and hated wickedness; Therefore God, Your God, has anointed you with the oil of joy above your fellows.

 Psalm 97:11 says, “Light is shed upon the righteous and joy on the upright in heart.
 Rejoice in the Lord, you who are righteous, and praise His holy name."

-The joy of the Lord is a fruit of the Spirit (Gal.
-5:22) intended for sharing.
+The joy of the Lord is a fruit of the Spirit (Ga 5:22) intended for sharing.
 Pouring out joy imparts joy.
-Ever notice how difficult it is to be down when in the presence of God’s joy that pours through someone else?
+Have you ever noticed how difficult it is to be down when in the presence of God’s joy that shines through someone else?

 Even when we sin, the Lord provides a restoration of joy for those who repent.

 Consider the exiled Israelites in Nehemiah who lost their joy and their homeland to disobedience.
 When Nehemiah repented on his and their behalf, God, in His unending mercy, led them to restore Jerusalem’s wall with His hand of favor upon them, and they celebrated with “great” joy.